CIS565-Fall-2013/Project2-Pathtracer/README.md

 ##Development environment
 * Visual Studio 2012 on Windows 7
 * How to build
 Make sure the project has correct INCLUDE and LIBRARY Pathes of the above libraries.

 Make sure the CUDA 5.5 is selected in the [Build Customization] Setting.

-Make sure the compute_10/sm_10 compute version is remvoed from the Code Generation setting under the [0CUDA C/C++] setting Place the needed DLL inside the execution folder.
+Make sure the compute_10/sm_10 compute version is remvoed from the Code Generation setting under the [0CUDA C/C++] setting

+Place the needed DLL inside the execution folder.

-Place testScene.scene and model venusv.obj & box.obj in the execution folder.
+Place testScene.scene and model teapot.obj in the execution folder.
 You are good to go.